 Puzzle: Great Wall of China, Golden Rectangles, Droste Effect

-Great Wall of China.
-Click and drag with your mouse or finger to move the pieces.
-(The puzzle requires HTML5 canvas element enable browser.)
+Great Wall of China and Golden Rectangles.
+Click and drag with your mouse or finger to move the pieces.)

 Great Wall of China

 The Great Wall of China is a series of stone and earthen fortifications in China, built, rebuilt, and maintained between the 6th century BC and the 16th century to protect the northern borders of the Chinese Empire from Xiongnu attacks during the rule of successive dynasties.
 Several walls, referred to as the Great Wall of China, were built since the 5th century BC.
 The most famous is the wall built between 220–200 BC by the first Emperor of China, Qin Shi Huang; little of it remains; it was much farther north than the current wall, which was built during the Ming Dynasty.

 is a rectangle whose side lengths are in the golden ratio,

 feature of this shape is that when a square section is